Package 'bunchr'

 zstar

-Place of kink (critical earning point)
+Place of notch (critical earning point)

 t1

-Tax rate before kink
+Tax rate before notch

 t2

-Tax rate after kink
+Tax rate after notch

 Tax